Cartrigger/angelauramc.github.io/markdown/wiki/faq/ios/JIT.md

 The methods to enable JIT can be found [here](https://github.com/ItAnthon/JIT-on-iOS).

-Methods not listed here are not confirmed or recommended by us for use with PojavLauncher.
+Methods not listed here are not confirmed or recommended by us for use with AmethystLauncher.

 ## So how do I enable JIT?